Thinking about straightening your teeth? You’re not alone. A well-aligned smile can boost your confidence and support long-term oral health.

 Here’s why traditional braces remain a dependable solution:

-They can address severe crowding, spacing, rotations, and bite misalignments more predictably than some removable systems.
+- Effective for complex cases: They can address severe crowding, spacing, rotations, and bite misalignments more predictably than some removable systems.

-Metal brackets are strong, reliable, and allow for fine adjustments over time, making them highly customizable throughout treatment.
+- Durable and precise: Metal brackets are strong, reliable, and allow for fine adjustments over time, making them highly customizable throughout treatment.

 Potential Considerations